BAAL-NF/baal-nf/README.md

 | bed_file | `/scratch/mydata/bedfiles/GM12878_ESR1.bed` | Path to bed file containing peak calls for the sequencing run |
 | snp_list | `/scratch/het_snps/GM12878_hetSNP.txt` | TSV file containing het SNPs and RAF in the [format expected by BaalChIP](https://github.com/InesdeSantiago/BaalChIP/blob/master/inst/test/GM12891_hetSNP.txt) |

+All files may be either local paths, HTTP URLs or S3 uris.
+Nextflow will automatically stage any files not present in the local filesystem.

 ## Configuration options

 Some configuration can be set using nextflow's usual custom parameters, either on the command line using double-dashed command line options, or in a nextflow configuration file in the `params` scope.
 The full list of configuration options is as follows